 Well, it’s about answering a couple of important questions such as:

-- Why am I starting this business? – you need to be sure about what’s your mission, short-term, and long-term goals – and how you’re going to achieve them.
+- Why am I starting this business?
+(You need to be sure about your mission and long-term goals).

-- What main services should I offer? – at this point, you should have a pretty good idea about the type of services you’ll be offering.
+- What services should I offer?
+(Chances are, you already have a pretty good idea about the services you’ll offer.
 Write them down.
-Remember, they don’t have to be set in stone – you can always modify them later.
+Remember, you can always modify them later).

-- Who is my ideal customer? – while it’s OK not to be super niched down, it’s not OK to start the job without fully knowing who you’ll be working for.
-You can’t help just about anyone, so decide what potential clients you should be targeting.
+- Who is my ideal customer?
+(While it’s OK not to be super niched down, it’s not OK to start the job without fully knowing who you’ll hire you.
+After all, you can’t help everyone, so decide what potential clients you should be targeting).

-- Who is my competition? – a bit of research on that is not just recommended, it’s absolutely necessary.
+- Who is my competition?
+(Doing some competition research is a must.
 Once you know the type of clients you’ll be going after, try to find out who you’ll be competing with for their attention.

 First, you’ll need to come up with a name – that’s going to be your domain name and the name of your business.

 Then, choose a blog hosting provider – BigScoots offers affordable plans and stellar customer service.

 When your site is ready, include all the social media work you’ve done so far to demonstrate your abilities.

 It doesn’t matter which social media network you want to develop a career in:

 The best way to build a social presence is to create an account on at least one platform and grow it from scratch.

 Spending time on a social media platform will help you gain practical knowledge that will prove invaluable later: